Xetibo/ReSet-Doc/ReSet.typ

 of these positions is done in collaboration._\

 #subsection("Time")
 Because we do not follow the Waterfall methodology, time management further than around 2 weeks is not very accurate.
 For now, we use placeholders in the Architecture task, but once we get to it, we will expand the diagram accordingly.
-#align(center, [#figure(image("figures/ganntTimePlanning.png", width: 100%),caption: [Time management],)])
+#align(center, [#figure(
+    image("figures/ganntTimePlanning.png", width: 100%),
+    caption: [Time management],
+  )])

 #pagebreak()
 #section("Risks")